 Welcome 3

-Y our admission 7
+Your admission 7

 What does admission to hospital involve?
 8

 What will I need during my stay?
 9

-How will my needs be assessed? .10
+How will my needs be assessed?

-How we work together .10
+How we work together 10

-Planned one to one contact sessions .
-11
+Planned one to one contact sessions 11

 What choices do I have?
 12

 Information for carers 13

-Sharing information with carers .14
+Sharing information with carers 14

-Staying in control - Advance Decisions .14
+Staying in control - Advance Decisions 14

-Pharmacy .14
+Pharmacy 14

-Changing your consultant or getting a second opinion .14
+Changing your consultant or getting a second opinion 14

 What does the Mental Health Act 1983 mean for me?
 15

-Y 'our stay 16
+Your stay 16

 Can you tell me about the Trust?

-Practical things to think about .17
+Practical things to think about 17

-What happens to my benefits while I am in hospital? .17
+What happens to my benefits while I am in hospital?
+17

-What is life like on the ward? .18
+What is life like on the ward?
+18

-Staff you may meet on the ward .19
+Staff you may meet on the ward 19

 Words and phrases 22

 What treatment will be available?
 22

-What about my religious, spiritual and cultural needs? .24
+What about my religious, spiritual and cultural needs?
+24

-Interpreters .24
+Interpreters 24

 Can I smoke?
 25

 Information the Trust keeps about you 26

 How will my safety and security be maintained?
 28

-What if I have a comment, suggestion, compliment or complaint about the service?
+What if I have a comment, suggestion, compliment or complaint about

+Service?
 Who can provide me with advice?

-31
+vviio oaii pioviae iiie wilii auvioe! ا ت